-Guided Tours of several facilities are available in order to promote understanding of important water issues and how Tucson Water meets the water needs of our community.
+Guided Tours of several facilities are available to help promote understanding of important water issues and how Tucson Water meets the water needs of our community.

 Environmental Education Exchange